abbyburkett/Beach-Store-project/README.md

 # How To Use

-# create a .env file and write
+# create a .env file and write# MYSQL_PASSWORD="REPLACE WITH YOUR MYSQL PASSWORD"
-# MYSQL_PASSWORD="REPLACE WITH YOUR MYSQL PASSWORD"
+# run the app.py